girip11/html_learning/mdn_html_notes/html_introduction/4_hyperlinks.md

   </a></p>
   ```

-* using **download** attribute helps to provide a default filename to save on trigeering the download.
+* Using **download** attribute helps to provide a default filename to save on trigeering the download.
 `<a href="https://www.ruby-lang.org/en/downloads/" title="Download ruby 2.6.3" download="ruby-2_6_3.exe">Download Ruby 2.6.3</a>`

 ## Email links